 - A Equipment: Cost of turbines including transportation.
 Installation: Electrical infrastructure of turbine, civil works, grid connection, planning and management.
 The split of cost may vary considerably from project to project. - B With sufficient wind resource available (wind speed higher than 4-6 m/s and lower than 25-30 m/s) wind turbines can always provide down regulation, and in many cases also up regulation, provided the turbine is running in power-curtailed mode (i.e. with an output which is deliberately set below the possible power based on the available wind). - C The AEGIR report and the Danish TC (ref.
-1 and 4 above) have been used to calculate best estimates for Vietnam.

-The wind farm size is indicative and can vary greatly from site to site.
-In broad terms, the average size of offshore farms from shore due to the impact assessment.
+1 and 4 above) have been used to calculate best estimates for Viet Nam. - D The wind farm size is indicative and can vary greatly from site to site.
+In broad terms, the average size of offshore farms increases with distance from shore due to the impact assessment. - E There is no substantial difference between intertidal and offshore wind outage and lifetime.
+However, towing is a less lengthy process.